 This article will discuss the most common symptoms of IBS and what to do if you suspect you have it.

 Abdominal pain is the most common symptom and a key factor in diagnosis.

 Normally, your gut and brain work together to control digestion.
-This happens via hormones, nerves and signals released by the good bacteria that live in your gut.
+This happens via hormones, nerves, and signals released by the beneficial bacteria that live in your gut.

 This pain usually occurs in the lower abdomen or the entire abdomen but is less likely to be in the upper abdomen alone.
 Pain typically decreases following a bowel movement (4).

 For pain that doesn’t respond to these changes, a gastroenterologist can help you find a medication specifically proven to ease IBS pain.